I have been participating in the Teal Pumpkin project since 2015 in an effort to offer non-candy treats to children with food allergies.

 27 Non-Food Halloween Treat Ideas

 - Glow sticks: I bought a container of glow bracelets and necklaces, and the bracelets were more popular.
-Make sure the kids grab a connector so that they can make and wear the bracelet right away.
+Make sure the kids grab a connector so they can make and wear the bracelet immediately.
 Almost all of the kids who came after the sun had set grabbed a glow stick.

 - Spider rings: These are a hit with very young children.
 Parents can put the ring on the child's finger, and they typically stare at it transfixed.